 Analysis: Optum's performance ABD goals were revised at the beginning of Q3 as a result of new federal regulations and Optum performance initiatives.
 Optum eliminated the requirement for verbal notifications for standard service requests and revised the timeframe of ABD notifications to be mailed within 14 calendar days from receipt of the service request.
 Additionally, Optum began issuing Administrative Denials in Q3.
 Administrative denials are issued when service requests fall outside of administrative guidelines set by Optum Idaho.

-In Q3, Optum issued 756 ABDs - 578 Clinical and 178 Administrative.
-All 756 ABDs met the performance goal of being mailed within 14 days from receipt of the service request.
+In Q4, Optum issued 492 ABDs - 352 Clinical and 140 Administrative.
+All but one were mailed within 14 calendar days.